kohnish/vim9-fuzzy/README.md

 Runtime requirements
 --------------------
  - Vim with vim9 script support
- - Rg (Only for the default list command)
+ - Rg (Only for the default list command, can be overridden by Vim9fuzzy_user_list_func)

 Usage
 -----